gomorizsolt/enzyme-or-react-testing-library/README.md

 Check out the [configs](./configs) folder and [jest.config.js](./jest.config.js).

-### Observations

-- It is worthwile to mention that `react-testing-library` can be used out of the box without requiring a separate config file, whereas Enzyme needs an adapter which should be in line with React.
+It is worthwile to mention that `RTL` can be used out of the box without requiring a separate config file, whereas `Enzyme` needs an adapter which should be in line with React.

-- See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable.
+See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable.
 It greatly enchances Jest's expectors other than the default ones.

 ## Elements